 You can take from this what you like…

-The exact opposite problem can happen if you are looking for an NHS dentist in the U.K. Undertreatment has unfortunately become rife, and although there are good and ethical NHS dentists out there, it is more difficult to obtain good care compared to the private sector.
+The exact opposite problem can happen if you are looking for an NHS dentist in the UK.
+Although there are good and ethical NHS dentists out there, it is more difficult to obtain good care compared to the private sector, and under treatment can be a problem.
 You can find out why this has happened here.

 Who is your “ideal” dentist?